polygamma/aurman/README.md

 - `--noedit`: Will not show changes of PKGBUILDs, .install and other relevant files. just assumes you are okay with the changes.

+- `--always_edit`: Lets the user edit the files of packages, even if there are no new changes.

 - `--show_changes`: Will show changes of PKGBUILDs, .install and other relevant files without asking

 - `--devel`: Will fetch current development packages versions to decide whether a new version is available or not.